 Hiking in Eastern Taiwan

-No visit to Taiwan would be complete without visiting Taroko Gorge.
-As one of the Eight Wonders of Taiwan and the top tourist attraction on the island, Taroko Gorge is a must-do on any Taiwan itinerary.
+No hiking in Taiwan guide would be complete without mentioning Taroko Gorge.
+As one of the Eight Wonders of Taiwan and the top tourist attraction on the island, Taroko Gorge is a must-do on any Taiwan hiking bucket list.

-Taroko is home to some of the best hikes in Taiwan and covers 19 km of stunning landscape through towering canyons and lush jungle, along the Liwu River.
+Home to some of the best hikes in Taiwan, Taroko covers 19 km of stunning landscape through towering canyons and lush jungle, along the Liwu River.

-There are many excellent trails in Taroko catering to all hiking levels.
-But, if you only have one day to spend in Taroko, I highly recommend sticking to the more accessible trails which follow along the main road.
+There are many excellent Taroko trails catering to all hiking levels.
+But, if you only have one day for Taroko Gorge hiking, I highly recommend sticking to the more accessible trails which follow along the main road.
 These include Swallow Grotto and Eternal Spring Shrine – each quickly walked within less than an hour.
 Wear comfortable, non-slip shoes as some of the trails, especially Eternal Spring Shrine, can get quite slippery from water drizzling down through the cracks in the canyon.

 The Shakadang Trail is yet another fantastic trail in the park.
 The trailhead starts at a steep staircase near the Shakadang bridge.
 You’ll need at least 2-3 hours to complete the hike, but the beautiful views are more than enough reward.
 It’s a pretty easy hike, although there is a bit of an incline.
 Along the way, you’ll encounter azure-colored pools, and diverse fauna and flora.